laborg/DocumenterEpub.jl/README.md

  - Keep the options to a minimum - currently only one option (color=true/false)
  - Remote links are displayed but aren't active
  - Files that can't be shown on e-reader devices are removed (e.g. videos)

+### Changelog
+#### v0.2.0:
+ - Compatibility with Documenter v0.27.x
+ - Update of MathJax, JuliaMono and Highlights code highlighting